About Eric Garcia-March

 I studied at Brooks Institute of Photography back in the 90s for a couple of years.
 After that, Kansas City Art Institute gave me a scholarship and I graduated with a BFA in Painting.
 I was extremely fortunate to spend time in Venice, Italy studying for my Masters of Studio Art (via New York University).
 Sometimes formal training drains creativity but honestly, knowing the rules allows us to break them when we need to.

 I’ve had many great teachers throughout the years but I would have to say, Paul Meyer, who was Richard Avedon’s first assistant, was incredibly helpful and inspiring.

 What is your best photography tip?

 Challenge yourself to think outside the box.
-Shoot manually and not on TTL.
+Shoot manually and not on automatic.
 Back in the days of black and white darkroom photography I was printing photos without using negatives.
 I was also switching up the developing process in the darkroom.
 Today I have a side project of street photography, using techniques and methods opposite of my normal process, allowing me to learn and develop new ways of shooting.

 What is your greatest strength?

 What's one thing people would never know about you just by looking at you?

 I look like a white boy, but I speak fluent Catalan, which is the local language of Barcelona.
 I am also fluent in Spanish.
 Both languages were learned in my 20s when I lived there.